-'beyond nicotine' and started crafting an ambitious long-term vision Unfortunately, how some vocal individuals and organizations in the external environment have reacted to PMI entering this space has delayed our ability to fully harness the potential of the assets and capabilities we have built over our transformation journey.
-Against this backdrop, we are exploring different configurations that could
+"Some years ago, we opened a chapter we called 'beyond nicotine,' which we presented externally as 'seeking net positive impact in wellness and healthcare.'
+When we began communicating about 'beyond nicotine' and started crafting an ambitious long-term vision for our business, we did not know exactly how it would unfold.
+Unfortunately, how some vocal individuals and organizations in the external environment have reacted to PMI entering this space has delayed our ability to fully harness the potential of the assets and capabilities we have built over our transformation journey.
+Against this backdrop, we are exploring different configurations that could allow us to maximize these in the future.